Human Services - West Prince Campus banner image Human Services - West Prince Campus banner image Human Services - West Prince Campus banner image

 Behavioural Support II

-Students will engage in a process that is person-centered when developing a sample behavior support plan for an individual.
-A variety of support strategies used to deter the use of 'risk behaviour' and promote alternate forms of communication will be explored.
+Students engage in a process that is person-centered when developing a sample behavior support plan for an individual.
+A variety of support strategies used to deter the use of "risk behaviour" and promote alternate forms of communication are explored.

 Credit Value:3